What are the eleven types of English noun?

 This is the third of five chapters about Nouns.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the eleven types of noun in the English language

 – Explore each of the eleven types in turn, using examples

 – Mention also pronouns and gerunds as a type of noun

-Now that Lessons 1 and 2 are completed, you should hopefully feel more confident about identifying English nouns and understanding their various functions.
-This third lesson on the subject next aims to explore and exemplify the eleven different categories of noun that may be encountered either in every day speech or in academic writing.
+Now that Chapters 1 and 2 are completed, you should hopefully feel more confident about identifying English nouns and understanding their various functions.
+This third chapter on the subject next aims to explore and exemplify the eleven different categories of noun that may be encountered either in every day speech or in academic writing.
 The following table briefly outlines these eleven types, each of which will be discussed in turn and in detail.
 Please note that these categories may overlap in meaning, with some nouns being acceptable in more than one category:

 Types 1/2: Abstract and Concrete Nouns